 I remember the complex days of my childhood, teen years, and even some of my adult years.
 I was that “lucky” kid, so others would say.
 I was that kid who got everything I ever asked for.
 I got everything I ever asked for, except a loving and caring family.
 I grew up in a home without true love shown, and I was always halfway happy at home.
 On the flipside of this, I was always happy at school.
 It was there that I felt safe.
 It was there that I felt loved.
 Now, as a teacher myself, I keep all of this in mind, when it comes to my classroom.
 My classroom might be the only place where a child feels love, and school might be the only place where a child feels safe.
 I make it known to my students that I care, and that I love.

-I survived years of abuse, which lasted well into my adult years.
+I survived years of abuse from family, which lasted well into my adult years.
 I finally had the courage to walk away from all of the hurt and dysfunction.
 I had reached my breaking point.
 As I sat in my apartment one afternoon and sobbed uncontrollably at the fact that ‘loved ones’ can treat me so bad, I realized that I must take care of my own mental health, and I must ensure my own happiness.
 After years of trying to love away the pain and fix what was broken, I just became tired.
+Tired of feeling guilty for wanting to walk away and stay away.
+Tired of trying to understand.
 Tired of trying.
 Tired of hiding.
 Tired of smiling on the outside, when I didn’t always want to.
 It’s never been easy living on the other side of love.
 But the cold world that I lived in never made me bitter.
 I just kept hoping and wishing that I would be free one day.
 Free to be me.
 Free to feel joy.
 Free to express and receive unconditional love.
 My heart is in a good place within me now, and has been for quite some time now.
 I know what love is, by the positive examples of it that I saw elsewhere.
 And from the poor examples that I was shown, I certainly know what love is not.
 If I should ever fall in love again, my heart’s love will be truly genuine and free flowing.